 Additionally, it’s a good idea to get into the habit of creating snackable content regularly.
 Don’t worry about planning and curating content pieces all the time — use these platforms to create quick behind-the-scenes videos, casually promote future streams and events, and more.

-How Switcher Studio makes reels and stories easy
+How Switcher Studio makes Reels and stories easy

-If you’re a content creator who wants to create more reels and stories, we’ve got great news: Switcher Studio’s Clips tool makes it easy to repurpose your past livestreams.
+If you’re a content creator who wants to create more Reels and stories, we’ve got great news: Switcher Studio’s Clips tool makes it easy to repurpose your past livestreams.
 With Clips, you can select the length, orientation, and playback speed of your video.
 Then, you can add text, logos, or photos.

-Now, thanks to our direct integrations, you can easily share your short clips directly from Switcher Studio to Facebook reels and stories, or Instagram stories and feed.
-It’s the easiest way to get the most bang for your buck by repurposing livestreams with just a few taps — and Switcher Studio is one of the first 3rd-party apps that can share directly to Facebook reels and stories.
+Now, thanks to our direct integrations, you can easily share your short clips directly from Switcher Studio to Facebook Reels and stories, or Instagram stories and feed.
+It’s the easiest way to get the most bang for your buck by repurposing livestreams with just a few taps — and Switcher Studio is one of the first 3rd-party apps that can share directly to Facebook Reels and stories.

 Try Switcher Studio free for 14 days

-If you’re not a Switcher Studio user already, get started for free — we think you’ll love how easy Switcher makes it to turn your concepts into content!
+If you’re not a Switcher user already, get started for free — we think you’ll love how easy Switcher makes it to turn your concepts into content!

 Subscribe to the blog